SpellholdStudios/Shadows_over_Soubar/README.md

 ## <a name="versions" id="versions"></a>Version History

-# Version 2.1 (May, 06, 2024)
+# Version 2.1 (May 13, 2024)

 By Weigo:
-- added nightmaps
+- Added nightmaps.
-- added animations to the maps
+- Added animations to the maps.
-- fixed graphical glitches
+- Fixed graphical glitches.
-- mos files (EE) has the right size
+- MOS files (EE) has the right size.

 By Roberciiik:
 - Support for BP-BGT-Worldmap v13.